 There is a headlight override button on the front of the right handgrip.
-Push and hold the headlight override button to operate the high beams.
+Push and hold the headlight override button to operate the selected headlights (low or high beams).
 This button will light the high beams even if the ignition switch is in the OFF position.

-The button can be used to light up inside the front storage compartment.
+The button can be used to illuminate the inside the front storage compartment.
 The high beams will reflect on the inside of compartment lid when it is opened.